taeram/ohms/README.md

     SICKBEARD_API_KEY="API_KEY"       # Your SickBeard API Key
-    PORT=6257                         # The port to run on TRUST_PROXY=1                     # If set to "1", allow running Ohms behind a proxy (e.g. Apache, Nginx) EOF
+    PORT=6257                         # The port to run on TRUST_PROXY=1                     # If set to "1", allow running Ohms behind a proxy (e.g. Apache, Nginx) WEBHOOK_URL="http://example.com"  # If running behind a proxy, you'll also need to set this to the same as your Messaging Request URL in Twilio
+    EOF

     # Install foreman and setup the init scripts